MonikaChandrashekara/Monika/README.md

 Music Track Serach Application (Android | Mobile Application | Java) Developed  a music track search application by  using JSON Parsing to retrieve the tracks, Recycler View to display the lists and intents to shows the details of the selected music track using Action View.

+Photo Gallery Application (Android | Mobile Application | Java) IThis application uses a URL that retrieves a text file containing a dictionary of keywords and image URLs related to the associated keyword.The application consists of a single activity that enables the user to download and view online photos.

 Data Management in Iot for Weather Monitoring System(Android Mobile Application/ C) The purpose of the project is to design and develop a weather monitoring system which